 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 Wausau Bird Club members meet monthly at various city and county parks during the summer.
 A walk is held and bird species are noted and counted.
 The city parks include Fern Island, Blue Gill Bay and Dells of the Eau Claire County Park.
 A DNR Marsh Bird Survey is conducted annually at Nine Mile County Recreational Area.
+In 2017 the club met at Garske park in addition to a walk at Blue Gill Bay Park to confirm a White Eyed Vireo seen earlier in the week.

 D. Document that current municipal planning seeks to provide additional bird habitat.